Typical daily lighting ranges for common indoor herb scenarios

 Where product recommendations fit

 When this topic includes fixture recommendations, the goal should be matching light output to shelf size, crop type, and noise or heat tolerance.
 It should not be pushing oversized fixtures into beginner setups that only need herbs on one shelf.
+If you are still comparing fixtures rather than timers, Best Grow Lights for Herbs is the more useful next step.

 If you are planning indoor lighting for herbs, also read